Blendify/blender-manual/trunk/blender_docs/manual/scene_layout/object/properties/relations/parents.rst

    Three pictures of armatures with four bones.

-In Fig. :ref:`fig-view3d-parent-bone-parent` with the 2nd bone being the Bone Parent of the Child Object Cube.
+In Fig. :ref:`fig-view3d-parent-bone-parent` with the 2nd bone being the bone parent of the child object cube.
-The Cube is only transformed if the 1st or 2nd bones are.
+The cube is only transformed if the 1st or 2nd bones are.
-Notice altering the 3rd and 4th bones has no effect on the Cone.
+Notice altering the 3rd and 4th bones has no effect on the cone.

-To use Bone Parenting, you must first select all the Child Objects you wish to parent to a specific Armature Bone, then :kbd:`Shift-RMB` select the Armature Object and switch it into Pose Mode and then select the specific bone you wish to be the Parent Bone by :kbd:`RMB` selecting it.
+To use bone parenting, you must first select all the child objects you wish to parent to a specific armature bone, then :kbd:`Shift-RMB` select the armature object and switch it into Pose Mode and then select the specific bone you wish to be the parent bone by :kbd:`RMB` selecting it.
-Once done press :kbd:`Ctrl-P` and select Bone from the Set Parent To pop-up menu.
+Once done press :kbd:`Ctrl-P` and select bone from the *Set Parent To* pop-up menu.

-Now transforming that bone in Pose Mode will result in the Child Objects also transforming.
+Now transforming that bone in Pose Mode will result in the child objects also transforming.

 Relative Parenting
 ------------------

-Bone Relative parenting is an option you can toggle for each bone.
+Bone relative parenting is an option you can toggle for each bone.
-This works in the same way as Bone parenting with one difference.
+This works in the same way as bone parenting with one difference.

-With Bone parenting if you have parented a bone to some Child Objects and you select that bone and switch it into Edit Mode and then move that bone;
+With bone parenting if you have parented a bone to some child objects and you select that bone and switch it into Edit Mode and then move that bone;
-When you switch back into Pose Mode on that bone, the Child Object which is parented to that bone will snap back to the location of the bone in Pose Mode.
+When you switch back into Pose Mode on that bone, the child object which is parented to that bone will snap back to the location of the bone in Pose Mode.

 .. _fig-view3d-parent-bone-parent-child: